 A good buyers agent does much more than open doors or find you homes to look at.
+Here is a comprehensive description of what a buyer’s agent does for their clients.
 It is the stuff that comes AFTER you find the home of your dreams that makes the REAL value of a buyers agent crystal clear.

 Making an Offer to Buy a Home

 If you have found a home that fits your budget, in the right location and has what you need, then do not hesitate to make an offer.
 Because if you like this home, odds are there is another buyer right now looking for the same thing.

 When you are working with a buyers agent, you can feel confident in making an offer.
 Remember the buyers agent is representing you and working to get you the best home at the best price and terms for you!
 But how much should you offer?

 - How long has the home been on the market

 - Are home prices going up or down?

 - Are there any other offers on the property?

 - If there are other offers, how can you make your offer more attractive?

 - What does the comparable market analysis say?